menyalmog/remotestorage.js/doc/data-format.md

     * revision
     * timestamp

-timestamp is the time when this data was written (local), push was initiated (push), fetch/push was completed (remote), or agreement was reached (common).
+local.timestamp is the time when this data was written. push.timestamp is the time when this push was initiated remote.timestamp is the time when this fetch/push was completed common.timestamp is the time when agreement was reached

 # Caching strategies